 Minneapolis man says he owes nearly $10,000 in fees to auto shop after declining repair

-MINNEAPOLIS -- A Minneapolis man is sharing the warning signs of shady auto repair, as he says his car is being held hostage for thousands of dollars.
+MINNEAPOLIS -- A Minneapolis man is speaking out after he says his car is being held hostage for thousands of dollars.

 "My insurance adjuster went there and called me and said, 'I see some red flags here,' and after that, I decided to go get my car from them.
 Changed my mind," Barry said.

 But Barry didn't get his car.
-The company wouldn't release it without some exorbitant fees.
+He says the company wouldn't release it without some exorbitant fees.

 MORE NEWS: Infectious disease doctor says COVID testing is vital this fall as symptoms are less severe or obvious